IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

 * a list of strings -> a number of allowed units for the variable
 * empty -> a *dimensionless* variable

-examples for all three options:
+Examples for all three options:

     .. code:: yaml